The Goal: Facilitate Growth

 1. Vision: Align organizational needs with CMO responsibilities.

-Your new CMO should have a vision that is aligned with your organization’s needs.
-There are two main organizational needs which require a Chief Marketing Officer.
-First, determine whether your new CMO will have to maintain your organization’s established pattern of growth or initiate new growth by building novel growth mechanisms.
+Your new CMO must have a vision that aligns with your organization’s needs.
+Two main organizational needs require a Chief Marketing Officer.
+First, determine whether your CMO will maintain your organization’s established pattern of growth or initiate new growth.
+Will your CMO have to build novel growth mechanisms?

 2. Agility: Manage and readjust strategy based on incoming data.

-Your new Chief Marketing Officer should be agile in addressing the constantly-changing market conditions.
-Strategic thinking and operational execution are baseline requirements for a CMO, but these alone do not guarantee success in the role.
+Your new Chief Marketing Officer must be agile in addressing the constantly-changing market conditions.
+Strategic thinking and operational execution are baseline requirements for a CMO.
+However, these alone do not guarantee success in the role.
 A Chief Marketing Officer has to take action.
-To ensure continued success, your new CMO must be able to utilize the vast amounts of data provided by digital marketing and continually re-examine their strategy in light of new information.
+To ensure continued success, your new CMO must be able to utilize the vast data provided by digital marketing.
+They must continually re-examine their strategy in light of new information.

 3. Versatility: Manage categorically different tasks day-to-day.

-The versatility required of a Chief Marketing Officer is observable in both their skills and their daily tasks.
-A CMO needs to be both analytical and creative in order to successfully develop and execute your organization’s marketing strategy, and this versatility is reflected in their typical day-to-day functions.
+A Chief Marketing Officer requires versatility, which is observable in their skills and daily tasks.
+A CMO needs to be both analytical and creative in order to successfully develop and execute your organization’s marketing strategy.
+Thus, their typical day-to-day functions also reflect this versatility.

-On a daily basis, your Chief Marketing Officer will have to complete analytical tasks pertaining to data and strategy, creative tasks pertaining to marketing and design, and interpersonal tasks pertaining to coordination of other people.
+On a daily basis, your Chief Marketing Officer will complete analytical tasks pertaining to data and strategy.
+They’ll complete creative tasks pertaining to marketing and design.
+Additionally, they’ll complete interpersonal tasks pertaining to the coordination of other people.
 Your CMO needs to be versatile in order to manage the day-to-day tasks required of them.
 When searching for your next Chief Marketing Officer, ensure they are analytical, creative, and interpersonal.

 Given organizations’ drive for digital transformation, few C-suite roles will be subject to as much change in the coming days as the Chief Marketing Officer.
 CMOs provide understanding of customers and make critical contributions to organizations’ strategy development.
-Vision, agility, and versatility are critical considerations in hiring a CMO.
-When hiring your next CMO, be sure to align their responsibilities with the organization’s needs, qualify their ability to continually reassess their strategy, and determine their capability to manage categorically varied tasks.
+Most importantly, consider vision, agility, and versatility when searching for a CMO.
+When hiring your next CMO, align their responsibilities with the organization’s needs.
+Qualify their ability to continually reassess their strategy.
+Finally, determine their capability to manage categorically varied tasks.
 Contact us to learn more.